Menu

 Help us to protect the National Park you love

-The moorlands of the Peak District National Park are of global environmental importance, dominated by large expanses of blanket bog and upland heath.
-We must protect these moorlands from the considerable risk of damage by wildfires which are sadly a common occurrence throughout the year.
+The uplands of the Peak District National Park are of global environmental importance, dominated by large expanses of moor, blanket bog and upland heath.
+We must protect these moorlands from the considerable risk of damage by wildfires which are now an increasingly common occurrence throughout the year.

 How do fires start?

 The majority of wildfires are unintentional, caused through carelessness.
-The most common causes are:
+The most common causes can be:

 Always take your litter home, or use bins where available.
 Bins are unlikely to be present in the open countryside or in the uplands.